 To stabilize global trade practices a set of rules and regulations is defined that regulate international businesses shipping their goods to other countries.
 Every country wants businesses to adhere to these standards and their goods should follow the economic, quality, consumer, supplier, and ethical standards of that country.
 Countries with good economic ties come forward to sign trade agreements to facilitate bilateral trade.
 That is why it is very important to understand the whole theory of global trade compliance.

-Unified trade agreements between countries
+What are unified trade agreements between countries?

-Many countries sign unified trade agreements to facilitate trade and ease up import and export regulations.
+Many countries sign unified trade agreements to facilitate trade and ease import and export regulations.
 This results in the mutual development of commerce and trade of goods between those countries.
-Agreements like FTA or Free Trade Agreements help countries to import and export technology that is vital for their economic development.
+Agreements like FTAs or Free Trade Agreements help countries to import and export technology that is vital for their economic development.

 For instance, EU countries have many kinds of FTAs with other countries like Australia, New Zealand, Singapore, Japan, Vietnam, and Canada.
 Since the agreement was signed trade bilateral trade between these countries has increased by 4.6% annually.